alkem-io/website/content/en/post/2025-02-time-value-of-money/index.md

 Alkemio completed the transition to steward-ownership in early 2023.
 In that journey, we worked closely with [We Are Stewards](https://wearestewards.nl/) and [DePrioriteit](https://deprioriteit.nl/), who have been instrumental in expanding awareness of and supporting companies moving to steward-ownership in the Netherlands.

-Steward-ownership is well tested for established companies such as Patagonia, Bosch, Zeiss, Novo Nordisk, and Maersk.
+Steward-ownership is well tested for *established* companies such as Patagonia, Bosch, Zeiss, Novo Nordisk, and Maersk.
-For purpose-driven early-stage startups, it is, however, still quite new, which means it is not familiar to the investor market, even to many impact investors.
+For purpose-driven *startups*, it is, however, still quite new and relatively unknown.
+This means it is not familiar to the investor market, even to many impact investors.

-As part of aligning all stakeholders towards the purpose, a feature of steward-ownership is the capping of economic returns for all parties, including investors.[^1]
+As part of aligning all stakeholders towards the purpose, a feature of steward-ownership is the *capping of economic returns for all parties*, including investors.[^1]
-Alongside the lack of familiarity, this makes it very hard to raise money from venture capital funds, the dominant supplier of capital to startups.
+Alongside the lack of familiarity, this makes it very hard to raise money from venture capital (VC) funds, the dominant supplier of capital to startups.
+The VC model is fundamentally based on uncapped returns.

+Alkemio has implemented a [cost-effective and scalable structure](https://alkemio.org/structure) to bring in investors.
+More details below.

-This blog post focuses on a twist Alkemio has implemented to the capped return feature.
+The key focus of this blog post is on a twist Alkemio has implemented to the *capped return* feature.
-We also highlight the cost-effective and scalable structure Alkemio has used to bring in investors.

 ### Time value of money

+It is an economic truism: 100 euro now is different, and nearly always more, than 100 euro in 5 years.
+Similarly a 3x return over 3 years is better than a 3x return over 5 years.

 Startups take time to develop and be successful.
 For purpose-driven startups, it is especially important to build the business carefully towards achieving the purpose, as opposed to the growth maximisation approach often seen in venture capital-backed startups.

 From an investor’s perspective, however, the timing of cash flows is a key driver of their returns.
+This is normally referred to as the "Internal Rate of Return" (IRR).

-When implementing steward-ownership at Alkemio, we struggled to balance investors' cash flow preferences with the concept of a “fixed capped economic return”.
+When implementing steward-ownership at Alkemio, we struggled to balance returns on investment with the concept of a *“fixed capped economic return”*.
+Both in terms of being able to offer an attractive return on investment, as well as ensuring that there is an incentive for the company to quickly repay investors.
-For example, a 3.5x return over 5 years gives a much higher IRR than 3.5x over 10 years.

-There is always a time value to money.

-Further, if the capped economic return is a fixed amount, there isn’t an incentive for the company to quickly repay investors, raising further concerns as to the timing of economic returns and IRR.

-The solution we came up with is the appreciating capped economic (“ACE”) return, with the cap growing over time.
+The solution we came up with is the **Appreciating Capped Economic** (“ACE”) return, whereby the economic cap *grows over time*.

 This is how it works:

--	The initial capped return multiple for a certificate is set at a certain level, such as 3.5x
+-	The return multiple for an investment is set at a certain level, such as 3.5x
--	This means an investment of €1,000 is initially entitled to dividends of up to €3,500
+-	This means that an investment of €1,000 is initially entitled to dividends of up to €3,500
 -	From year 4 onwards, the outstanding amount of such dividend rights will appreciate
--	The rate of appreciation in this example is 7%, based on an Euribor index rate plus 4%
+-	The rate of appreciation in this example is 7%, based on an [Euribor index rate](https://www.euribor-rates.eu/en/current-euribor-rates/4/euribor-rate-12-months/) plus a risk premium of 4%
--	This appreciation rate is applied to the outstanding entitlement amount, which starts at €3,500, and (i) decreases based on dividends received to date and (ii) increases based on appreciation in previous years.
-Therefore, the effective rate of appreciation on the actual €1,000 investment amount is likely much higher than 7%
+-	This appreciation rate is applied to the outstanding entitlement amount.
+In the example above, the economic cap starts at €3,500, and (i) decreases based on dividends received to date and (ii) increases after year 4 for the outstanding balance.

+Important to note that the appreciation rate is on the outstanding *entitlement* (so 3.5x the investment of €1,000 in this example).
+The result is that the effective return rate is 7% times 2.5x (3.5x minus original investment), ensuring a lower bound on the return rate (assuming the startup succeeds!).

 ![ACE returns v. fixed capped return](./ace-fixed-chart.png)

-In this example, the return multiple for investors grows from the initial 3.5x to 4.8x for an exit at year 10.
+In this example, the return multiple for investors grows from the initial 3.5x to 4.8x for a full payment of dividends at year 10.
 The IRR increases to 19%, compared to 15% if the capped economic return had been fixed at 3.5x.
 Further, the company is incentivised to pay dividends.
 These features make it a more attractive offering for investors.